-1

-The University Writing Center 2

-Contact Information 2

-Chapter One: The UWC 7

-History 7

-Mission 8

-Policies 8

-Populations Served 8

-Degree of Help 9

-The Writer's Ownership of the Text 9

-Confidentiality 9

-Computer Policies 9

-Job Descriptions 10

-Dates and Hours of Operation 12

-Chapter Two: Administrative Aspects of Being a Consultant 13

-Consultant Responsibilities 13

-UWC Work Basics 13

-Scheduling 13

-Time Reports 14

-Using Slack 14

-Missing a Shift 14

-Remote Work Requests 15

-Absences Due to Illness and COVID-19 Exposure 16

-Absence Form 16

-Makeup Hours 16

-Grounds for Termination 17

-Training 17

-Observations 19

-Opportunities 19

-Join a Project Group 19

-Resources 21

-Resources for Professional Development 21

-Resources for Working with Writers 22

-Space 23

-Chapter Three: The Consultation 23

-The Three Principles of Consulting 23

-The Consultant-Writer Relationship 25

-Differences between Consultants and Instructors 25

-Differences between Consultants and Peer Reviewers 25

-Graduate Consultants and Their Students 26

-Undergraduate Consultants and Their Classmates 26

-The Chronology of a Consultation 26

-Assess the Situation 27

-Greet the Writer and Set the Tone 28

-Explain our Process 28

-Ask Questions 29

-Set Priorities 31

-Choose a Reading Strategy 33
+The University Writing Center

+Contact Information 1

+Chapter One: The UWC

+History 6

+Mission 7

+Policies 7

+Populations Served 7

+Degree of Help 7

+The Writer's Ownership of the Text 8

+Confidentiality 8

+Computer Policies 8

+Job Descriptions 9

+Dates and Hours of Operation 10

+Chapter Two: Administrative Aspects of Being a Consultant 12

+Consultant Responsibilities 12

+UWC Work Basics 12

+Scheduling 12

+Time Reports 13

+Using Slack 13

+Missing a Shift 13

+Remote Work Requests 14

+Absences Due to Illness and COVID-19 Exposure 15

+Absence Form 15

+Makeup Hours 15

+Grounds for Termination 16

+Training 16

+Observations 16

+Opportunities 17

+Join a Project Group 18

+Resources 19

+Resources for Professional Development 20

+Resources for Working with Writers 20

+Space 21

+Chapter Three: The Consultation 22

+The Three Principles of Consulting 22

+The Consultant-Writer Relationship 23

+Differences between Consultants and Instructors 23

+Differences between Consultants and Peer Reviewers 23

+Graduate Consultants and Their Students 24

+Undergraduate Consultants and Their Classmates 24

+The Chronology of a Consultation 24

+Assess the Situation 25

+Greet the Writer and Set the Tone 26

+Explain our Process 26

+Ask Questions 26

+Set Priorities 29

+Choose a Reading Strategy 31

 Each strategy has pros and cons.
-33
+31

-Center the Student 35
+Center the Student 33

-Possible Strategies for Three Common Consultation Scenarios 37
+Possible Strategies for Three Common Consultation Scenarios 34

-Engage with the Paper and Consult 37
+Engage with the Paper and Consult 34

-Have the Student Check Out 41

-Complete the Consultation Record (the Note) 42
+Complete the Consultation Record (the Note) 38

-Consulting with Multilingual Students 42
+Consulting with Multilingual Students 39

-Working with Students with Disabilities 43
+Working with Students with Disabilities 41

-Online Consultations 43
+Online Consultations 41

-Final Note on Consulting Strategies 44
+Final Note on Consulting Strategies 41

-Chapter Four: Completing the Consultation Record 45
+Chapter Four: Completing the Consultation Record 43

-Steps to Complete the Consultation Record 45
+Steps to Complete the Consultation Record 43

-Indicating Type of Paper 45
+Indicating Type of Paper 43

-Indicating Kinds of Work Done 45
+Indicating Kinds of Work Done 43

-Glossary of UWC Terms 45

-Completing the Brief Description of Work Done (the "Note") 46
+Completing the Brief Description of Work Done (the "Note") 43

 Why Write Notes?
-46
+44

-The Ideal Note 47
+The Ideal Note 44

-A Suggested Note Template 47

-Common Note-Writing Challenges 48

-We did so much.
+A Suggested Note Template Common Note-Writing Challenges We did so much.
 How do I write about all of it?
-48

-The paper was really good.
+46 The paper was really good.
 How can I let the instructor know?
-48

-Appendix 1: Getting Your Questions Answered 50

-Appendix 2: Selected Readings on Writing Center Theory and Practice 51
+46 Appendix 1: Getting Your Questions Answered Appendix 2: Selected Readings on Writing Center Theory and Practice 48

-Appendix 3: Glossary of UWC Terms 52